 \section{Conclusion and remarks}

-In our treatment, we always assume the base field is $\Q$.
-In fact, the same argument works for any infinite field.
-In particular, if we consider the algebraic closure $\overline{\F_p}$ for some prime $p$, the constructed $(r,k,b)$-matrix naturally descends to some finite extension of $\F_p$.
-However, we cannot ensure there is a fixed finite extension which captures all of them.
-In any case, the matroid structure arising from matrices will not be affected.
+Throughout this paper, the base field is $\C$, but the same argument works for any algebraically closed field.
+Moreover, if we consider the algebraic closure $\overline{\F_p}$ for some prime $p$, the constructed $(r,k,b)^*$-matrix naturally descends to some finite extension of $\F_p$.
+However, we cannot ensure that there is a fixed finite extension which captures all of them.
+In any case, the matroid structure arising from these matrices will not be affected.